jar-ry/Snowflake_Data_Science/implementations/01_snowflake_notebooks/README.md

 1. Log into Snowflake (Snowsight)
 2. Navigate to **Notebooks** in the left menu
-3. Create a new notebook or import the provided `.sql` file
+3. Create a new notebook or import the provided `.ipynb` file
 4. Select your warehouse and run cells

 ## What's Covered